Growing Your Own Green Tea Plants

 Green tea comes from tea plants native to Asia called Camellia sinensis, the same plants that are the source of black tea.
 What makes green tea different, and green, is not the plants used to make the tea, but how it is processed.
 Growing green tea plants is not difficult as you think.
 And the people who are quite interested in gardening, will be only too happy to have their own green tea plants at home.
 Choose a site for your tea plants that has protection from direct afternoon sun and strong winds.
 A spot with partial shade or dappled sunlight with some protection from nearby tree canopies is ideal, although tea plants should be kept 10 to 15 feet away from trees and structures.
 If you’re planting multiple tea shrubs, space them 6 to 10 feet apart.
 Do not plant it in an area prone to flooding.
 A tea plant can grow up to 15 feet tall, so make sure you allow enough space for it.

 All pruning should be done in the spring after flowering.
 Select healthy tea plants from the garden center that shows no signs of pests or diseases.
 Dig a large hole about 3 times the diameter of the root ball, planting the shrub at the same depth as it was in the container.
 After backfilling the hole with soil, water deeply to settle any air pockets.
 Tea plants prefers organically rich, fertile soil that drains well.
 Water frequently during dry periods to keep the soil moist, and mulch with 2 to 6 inches of organic material, such as bark or wood chips, keeping the mulch at least 8 inches from the shrub’s trunk.
 To minimize fungal infections, water at the base of the plant to keep the leaves dry.

-Green Tea Plants In The Garden YardsLabel: green tea plant pictures, plants pictures, green tea plant pictures, green tea plants, green tea plants images, .
+Green Tea Plants In The Garden YardsLabel: green tea plant pictures, plants pictures, green tea plants, green tea plants images, plants images, .